jvanbockryck/nem-catapult-metadata-proposal/README.md

 This means that a transaction of a "identity-doc" mosaic must contain the "d-id:status" metadata AND the values of that metadata should be one of the enumeration.

 If we apply just these two metadata properties "d-id:documentHash" and "d-id:status" on an instance of an "identity-doc" mosaic, we can support all DID operations (as described in https://w3c-ccg.github.io/did-spec/#did-operations), not on the actual DID Documents, but at least on the document hashes on the NEM Catapult blockchain.

+## Summary of NEM Catapult transactions of identity
+The following 4 steps show all transaction steps for identity purpose:
+(insert here pict 1)

 **Note on "update" and "revoked (or delete)" operation for identity management:**
 Any blockchain struggles with the concept of mutability as it is contrary to the inherent immutability of a blockchain.